mk-fg/incremetal-disk-compare-and-sync/README.rst

 **Not Usable**: this project is under development, do not use it yet.

-Tool to build/maintain a hash-map of source file/dev/image blocks, to later update those blocks in-place in a destination copy efficiently.
+Tool to build/maintain hash-map of a file/dev/img blocks, to later update those in-place in a destination copy efficiently, as they change in source.

 This is somewhat similar to how common rsync_ and rdiff_ tools work, but much simplier, side-stepping following limitations imposed by those: